-- Data collection coincided with the half-term school holidays for many (though not all) areas.
-There appears to have been a fall in mean adult recorded contacts, coincident with this half-term break. - Overall, reported contacts from children is also reduced, but this is difficult to interpret given that not all schools were closed at the time of the survey, as Spring half term break occurs in different weeks in different areas of the UK. - There are still high levels of individuals reporting being in isolation or quarantine, though this is falling for primary-school aged children, in particular. - The large drop in the use of face-masks In England, that occurred when Plan B restrictions were lifted, may be stabilising at levels seen before Plan B measures were put in place.
+- Reported mean contact rates for adults have been fairly steady in all age groups and parts of the UK over recent weeks. - Following the half-term break the reported mean level of contacts for children is very similar to that observed during other periods when schools have been open, and is much higher than for adults. - Significant numbers of individuals reported being in isolation or quarantine.
+Following a fall during the half-term break, this appears to have increased again for primary school-aged children.
+Possibly due to testing prior to returning to school. - The large drop in the use of face-masks In England, that occurred when Plan B restrictions were lifted appears to be continuing.
 There is no evidence of such a fall in use in Scotland, though there may be some fall in use of masks in Wales. - Adults who attended their workplace continue to report approximately twice the mean number of contacts than employed adults who did not attend their workplace.